farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

           - we can solve this if we start the stack with root
         - I think I could get all these for free with Seq if I just define an iterator
           - might result in some extra array reversing though, but meh.
 1000 would be an enormous number of sections
+        - Q: does mapFold address my need for prev?
         - Q: All this tree code is a bit messy and I'll probably need all the methods again for Section.
 Should i use a shared tree construct?
       - TODO: figure out nicer markdig extension namespacing

+Pickup: Get exclusive content working
+- use mapFoldBack?
+- hmm.
+I'm realizing that exclusive contents are easy to get when I have the heading list.
+I just iterate backwards.
+  - The trick is making that available to sections.
+It'd be easy if I calculated contents before creating the hierarchy

 root
 #